 Camping areas get very busy during public holidays and school holidays.
 To avoid disappointment in these peak periods you should book early—at least six weeks in advance is a good idea.
-Depending on the camping area you can book from three to 12 months in advance of your planned visit.
+Depending on the camping area you can book from 3 to 12 months in advance of your planned visit.